 Results 1–10 of 25 for "Psychology Topic"X related to "Talking with your child’s pediatrician..."
-Refine Your Search Refine Your Search TopicTherapy (10)Emotional health (6)Stress (6)Teens (5)Trauma (4) 48 more... [+] Aging (3)Alzheimer's (3)Children (3)Disability (3)Human rights (3)Sexuality (3)Women & men (3)Education (2)Military (2)Parenting (2)Personality (2)Post-traumatic Stress Disorder (2)Socioeconomic status (2)Testing issues (2)Violence (2)Abortion (1)Addictions (1)ADHD (1)Anger (1)Anxiety (1)Autism (1)Bipolar disorder (1)Bullying (1)Death & dying (1)Depression (1)Eating disorders (1)Environment (1)Hate crimes (1)Health disparities (1)HIV & AIDS (1)Hypnosis (1)Immigration (1)Intelligence (1)Kids & the media (1)Law & psychology (1)Marriage & divorce (1)Money (1)Natural disasters (1)Obesity (1)Race (1)Safety & design (1)Schizophrenia (1)Sexual abuse (1)Shyness (1)Sleep (1)Sport & exercise (1)Suicide (1)Workplace issues (1)Hide detailsDocument TypePsychology TopicX Results 1–10 of 25 Previous 1 2 3 ...
+Refine Your Search Refine Your Search TopicTherapy (7)Teens (4)Children (3)Emotional health (3)Trauma (3) 26 more... [+] Violence (3)Women & men (3)Disability (2)Sport & exercise (2)Stress (2)Addictions (1)ADHD (1)Aging (1)Alzheimer's (1)Anger (1)Autism (1)Bipolar disorder (1)Bullying (1)Depression (1)Education (1)Human rights (1)Kids & the media (1)Learning & memory (1)Marriage & divorce (1)Military (1)Parenting (1)Post-traumatic Stress Disorder (1)Race (1)Schizophrenia (1)Sexual abuse (1)Sleep (1)Hide detailsDocument TypePsychology TopicX Results 1–10 of 25 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.SchizophreniaSchizophrenia is a serious mental illness characterized by incoherent or illogical thoughts, bizarre behavior and speech, and delusions or hallucinations, such as hearing voices.Psychology Topic 2.DepressionPeople with depression may lack pleasure in daily activities, significant weight loss or gain, insomnia or excessive sleeping, lack of energy, inability to concentrate, feelings of worthlessness or guilt and thoughts of death or suicide.Psychology Topic 3.AutismAutism is the most severe developmental disability, involving impairments in social interaction — such as being aware of other people’s feelings — and verbal and nonverbal communication.Psychology Topic 4.ChildrenPsychologists can help children cope with such problems as anxiety and depression, hyperactivity, conflicts with parents and stressful events like divorce or a parent’s death.Psychology Topic 5.ADHDADHD, or attention-deficit hyperactivity disorder, makes it difficult to organized, stay focused, make realistic plans, or think before acting.
-Treatment options include behavioral therapy, neurofeedback, and psychosocial therapy.Psychology Topic 6.TraumaTrauma is an emotional response to a terrible event like an accident, rape or natural disaster.
+Treatment options include behavioral therapy, neurofeedback, and psychosocial therapy.Psychology Topic 6.ParentingParents want to ensure children’s health and safety, prepare children for life as productive adults, and transmit cultural values.
+Links to tips on communicating with your kids, and more.Psychology Topic 7.TraumaTrauma is an emotional response to a terrible event like an accident, rape or natural disaster.
 Reactions such as shock and denial are typical.
 Longer term reactions include unpredictable emotions, flashbacks, strained relationships and even physical symptoms.Psychology Topic 8.Intimate Partner ViolenceThis brochure utilizes psychological research to highlight the psychological consequences of intimate partner violence, the forms of psychological aggression, how to screen/recognize signs of violence, as well as safety planning information.
 Psychology Topic 9.Kids & the MediaEven very young children in our society get a big daily dose of television, video games and music lyrics.
-While such media can provide education and entertainment, they can also result in aggressive attitudes and violent behavior.Psychology Topic 10.MilitaryWar and combat can have a powerful psychological impact on participants and civilians alike, including post-traumatic stress disorder and anxiety over separation.Psychology Topic (January 2010) Previous 1 2 3 ...
+While such media can provide education and entertainment, they can also result in aggressive attitudes and violent behavior.Psychology Topic 10.ViolenceViolence is an extreme form of aggression, such as assault, rape or murder and it has many causes, including frustration, exposure to violent media, violence in the home or neighborhood, and a tendency to see other people's actions as hostile even when they're not.Psychology Topic Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 25 for "Psychology Topic"X related to "Talking with your child’s pediatrician..."